 The diagnosis of valve disease may have been previously established or a cardiac murmur may be auscultated during the preoperative examination.
 The quality, intensity, timing, and location of the murmur help distinguish a pathologic from a functional murmur but are of limited utility for evaluation of the severity or functional consequences of valve regurgitation.
-If a systolic murmur Grade 3 or greater or any diastolic murmur is present on preoperative examination, an echocardiogram is appropriate.
-The findings also should be correlated clinically with symptoms.
+If valvular heart disease is suspected due to symptoms, a murmur auscultated on physical exam, or incidental findings on chest imaging or non-invasive imaging, then an echocardiogram is appropriate and findings should be correlated clinically with symptoms and evaluation .
 (See "Auscultation of cardiac murmurs" and "Physiologic and pharmacologic maneuvers in the differential diagnosis of heart murmurs and sounds".)

 The following perioperative issues are of particular concern in certain subgroups of patients:

-●The type of the procedure performed along with the presence of a prosthetic valve (or prosthetic material used in valve repair) will determine whether antimicrobial prophylaxis is indicated for bacterial endocarditis.
+●For patients who have undergone a prior valve intervention, the type of the noncardiac procedure to be performed (eg, dental) along with the presence of a prosthetic valve (or prosthetic material used in valve repair) will determine whether antimicrobial prophylaxis is indicated for bacterial endocarditis.
 (See "Antimicrobial prophylaxis for bacterial endocarditis".)

-●In patients receiving chronic anticoagulant therapy (eg, those with mitral regurgitation and atrial fibrillation or with a mechanical prosthetic valve), interruption of anticoagulation prior to noncardiac surgery may be required.
+●In patients receiving chronic anticoagulant therapy (eg, those anticoagulated for atrial fibrillation or a mechanical prosthetic valve), interruption of anticoagulation prior to noncardiac surgery may be required.
 (See "Perioperative management of patients receiving anticoagulants" and "Antithrombotic therapy in patients with prosthetic heart valves", section on 'Interruption of warfarin for surgical procedures'.)